tldr-pages/tldr/pages/common/tr.md

 # tr

-> Translate characters: run replacements based on single characters and character sets.
+> Translate characters: the tr utility will take input and translate (i.e., substitute or delete) charaters and output the results.
+You traditionaly source data from a file or "piped" stream and write the "translated" data back to a file or output it to the screen.

-- Replace all occurrences of a character in a file, and print the result:
+- Replace all occurrences of a character in a file, and print the result on the screen (file remains unchanged):

 `tr {{find_character}} {{replace_character}} < {{filename}}`